-This year was the first time I ever wrote outside of coffee, which was exciting and only sometimes terrifying.
-I’ve also been drawn to memoir, so I tried to share some of my personal stories and write articles I felt truly drawn to.
+This year was the first time I ever wrote outside of coffee.
+This was mostly exciting and only sometimes terrifying.
+I’ve always drawn to memoir, so this year I tried to share some of my personal stories and write articles I felt truly drawn to.

 On Twitter, a number of writers are sharing the stories they wrote and how much they were paid.
-And I’ll pretty much read anything in list form and love making my own lists, so here’s everything I wrote in 2019:
+And I’ll pretty much read anything in list form so here’s everything I wrote in 2019:

 EDITORIAL WORK!
 I managed Barista Magazine’s online content from September of 2016 until May of 2019.
 I was responsible for getting articles on the website six days a week, and wrote 2-4 of the aforementioned articles.
 Started at $1,100 a month, ended at $1,500.